Modern Jewish historiography: ha-Cohen

-Joseph ha-Cohen (1496-1575) was a Sephardic physician and chronicler who is considered one of the most significant 16th century Jewish historians and Renaissance scholars.
+Joseph ha-Cohen (1496-1575) was a Sephardic physician and chronicler who is considered one of the most significant 16th-century Jewish historians and Renaissance scholars.
 Born in Avignon to Castilian and Aragonian Jewish parents and later in Genoa, he was cited and highly regarded by later historians such as Basnage.
-His Emek Ha-Bakha (Vale of Tears), appeared in 1558 and is considered an important historical work.
+Emek Ha-Bakha (Vale of Tears), was started in 1558 and is considered an important historical work.
 The name comes from Psalm 84, and it is a history of Jewish martyrdom.
 It consisted of the narrative of Jewish persecution that extracted from and built on the Jewish part of his earlier world histories, and inspired Salo Baron's idea of the "lachrymose" conception of Jewish history.
 Yerushalmi notes that it begins in the post-biblical era.
 Bonfil notes that ha-Cohen's historiography is specifically shaped by the Jewish expulsion from Spain and France that ha-Cohen personally experienced. ha-Cohen's sources included Samuel Usque. ha-Cohen and Usque are sources for early documentation of Jewish blood libels.
 He was a contemporary of the Italian-Jewish geographer Abraham Farissol, a scribe from Avignon who worked for Judah Messer Leon, and drew upon his work.
 It incorporates earlier medieval chronicles almost verbatim.